williamhercastillo1989/Android-Prueba-T-cnica-/README.md

 2. **Dependency Injection:** Use Hilt for injecting dependencies.
 Define modules in the `di/` package.
 3. **Networking:** Use Retrofit for API calls.
 Define all API interfaces and Retrofit instances in the `data/` package.
 4. **Asynchronous Programming:** Use Kotlin Coroutines for background tasks and LiveData for observing data changes.
+5. **UI Development:** Build UI with Jetpack Compose.
+Use state management for reactive updates.
+6. **Pagination:** Implement the Paging Library for loading large datasets efficiently.
-5. **Error Handling:** Implement error handling at the repository level and propagate user-friendly messages to the ViewModel.
+7. **Error Handling:** Implement error handling at the repository level and propagate user-friendly messages to the ViewModel.
-6. **Code Styling:** Adhere to Kotlin coding conventions and use consistent naming patterns.
+8. **Code Styling:** Adhere to Kotlin coding conventions and use consistent naming patterns.
-7. **Unit Testing:** Write tests for ViewModels, repositories, and use mocked dependencies.
+9. **Unit Testing:** Write tests for ViewModels, repositories, and use mocked dependencies with MockK.

 ---